{{flagHref}}

 This ability of Selenium to exhibit multiple oxidation states renders it useful in a wide range of compounds for semiconductors and catalytic processes.

-The unique properties of selenium are utilised in the production of high-performance alloys, electronic circuits, specialised pigments, and glass products.
+The unique properties of Selenium are utilised in the production of high-performance alloys, electronic circuits, specialised pigments, and glass products.

 About the author